 More than a third of parents’ biggest concern is overcrowding at the school gates.
-In 2017, 38% of children killed on our roads were pedestrians.
-Last year, this rose to over half (58%).
+In 2018, 58% of children killed on our roads were pedestrians.
 We need to make our streets safer for children walking.

 Find out about our groundbreaking Walk to School challenges.

-Our report contains 21 recommendations for promoting walking to school.
+Our report contains 21 recommendations for prioritising and promoting walking to school.

 In Australia, projects that encourage whole communities to walk more, creating busier, more vibrant streets, are a key approach to getting more children walking to school.

 In Canada, harsh winter weather can be a major obstacle - but imaginative schemes like 'Winter Walking Days' (with hot chocolate rewards!) are proving effective.

 As kids, we enjoyed walking to school because it was fun.
 Now, as adults, we understand all the additional reasons that active school travel is so important.
 It allows children to get to know their neighbourhoods, get exercise, and improve their concentration levels at school.